cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

 ## 2. Configuring the POM

-After the the approval of the ticket, you need to add additional information to the POM of the Maven project/module to be released:
+After the approval of the ticket, you need to add additional information to the POM of the Maven project or module to be deployed.
+Follow the steps below exactly as they are.

-1. Choose correct coordinates:
+1. Choose appropriate coordinates as explained [here](https://central.sonatype.org/pages/choosing-your-coordinates.html):

     ```xml
     <groupId>com.example.applications</groupId>